matthewsmawfield/TEP-GNSS/TEP-GNSS_manuscript_v0.3_Jaipur.md

 All three centers reveal a pronounced rotational anisotropy, with correlation lengths in the East-West direction being 2.25 to 3.47 times longer than those in the North-South direction.
 This is consistent with a signal structured by Earth's rotation.
 The longest correlations are consistently observed in the Eastward sector (ranging from 8,416 km to 10,118 km), while the shortest are consistently in the Northeast (1,768–1,962 km).
 This robust, cross-validated pattern strongly suggests the signal is coupled to Earth's global dynamics.

 To rigorously test whether this observed anisotropy could be a statistical artifact of the specific geometric distribution of ground stations, we performed an azimuth-preserving permutation test.
 For each analysis center, the set of station-pair azimuths was randomly shuffled 1,000 times, creating a null distribution of anisotropy ratios that would be expected purely by chance.
 The observed anisotropy ratios were extreme outliers in all three cases (CODE: 1.975; IGS: 3.616; ESA: 1.840), resulting in a permutation p-value of p < 0.001 for all three datasets.
 This provides high confidence that the observed anisotropy is a statistically significant, non-random feature of the data.

+**Key Discovery**: The temporal orbital tracking analysis (Section 3.3) reveals that this E-W/N-S anisotropy ratio varies systematically with Earth's orbital velocity throughout the year, showing strong negative correlation (r = -0.512 to -0.638, p < 0.002) across all three centers.
+This temporal variation synchronized with Earth's orbital motion demonstrates that the observed anisotropy reflects genuine coupling to Earth's motion through spacetime rather than static geometric effects.

 #### Longitude-Distance Anisotropy Heatmaps